-1 Q. Alternatively, if the Commission rejects KCPL's proposed portfolio of programs, 2 when will KCPL need to add new generation to its system?
-3 А. Yes.
-According to the Company's response to CURB Data Request No. 40, if there are 4 no KCPL-Kansas DSM programs implemented in 2017 there will be a need for a 207 5 MW combustion turbine in 2024 and a second 207 MW combustion turbine in 2033.
-6 7 Q. Is per kW the appropriate value of delaying new generation for three 8 years, seven years in the future?
-9 A. No. KCPL's use of per kW of avoided costs assumes that customers will 10 benefit from avoiding the construction cost entirely.
-As I have previously testified, 11 KCPL's portfolio of programs will only delay the need for construction of a new plant by 12 three years.
-Therefore, the benefit to consumers is simply the time value of money gained 13 from delaying the construction of a new plant from 2024 to 2027.
-If we assume the 14 construction of a new combustion turbine is \$120 million dollars in 2024 or \$200 million 15 dollars in 2027, the only benefit to consumers is the time value of moving a \$120 million 16 expenditure from 2024 to 2027.
-17 18 Q. Do you have other concerns regarding KCPL's use of avoided costs in this 19 proceeding?
-20 А. Yes.
-In the 795 Docket, KCPL reported that without Commission approval of a robust set 21 of energy-efficiency programs, KCPL would become capacity constrained in 2021 and 22 would consider adding additional generation capacity in 2023.
-16 KCPL ultimately withdrew its application in the 795 Docket, so the Commission was never given the opportunity to rule on the proposed programs.
+Q. Alternatively, if the Commission rejects KCPL's proposed portfolio of programs, when will KCPL need to add new generation to its system?
+A. Yes.
+According to the Company's response to CURB Data Request No. 40, if there are no KCPL-Kansas DSM programs implemented in 2017 there will be a need for a 207 MW combustion turbine in 2024 and a second 207 MW combustion turbine in 2033.
+Q. Is per kW the appropriate value of delaying new generation for three years, seven years in the future?
+A. No. KCPL's use of per kW of avoided costs assumes that customers will benefit from avoiding the construction cost entirely.
+As I have previously testified, KCPL's portfolio of programs will only delay the need for construction of a new plant by three years.
+Therefore, the benefit to consumers is simply the time value of money gained from delaying the construction of a new plant from 2024 to 2027.
+If we assume the construction of a new combustion turbine is \$120 million dollars in 2024 or \$200 million dollars in 2027, the only benefit to consumers is the time value of moving a \$120 million expenditure from 2024 to 2027.
+Q. Do you have other concerns regarding KCPL's use of avoided costs in this proceeding?
+A. Yes.
+In the 795 Docket, KCPL reported that without Commission approval of a robust set of energy-efficiency programs, KCPL would become capacity constrained in 2021 and would consider adding additional generation capacity in 2023.
+16 KCPL ultimately А. Q. А.